mysteryx93/HanumanInstitute.FFmpeg/README.md

 - Manages processes programatically (start, track, cancel).
 - Parses process output from FFmpeg, X264 or X265 to track progress and create a rich user interface.
 - Provides easy access to common functions, and can be extended to call and track any other console process.
+- Muxes streams with metadata, chapters, cover art, and attachments; can copy tags from another file.
 - Can pipe Avisynth and VapourSynth scripts into FFmpeg, X264 and X265 and will manage processes accordingly.
 - Can be extended to support additional encoders.
 - Fully tested with unit tests so it just works.